 Responding to a cyber crisis

 Digital transformation isn’t an option in today’s business world.
-It’s a necessity.
-But with the move to digital working comes a vast, previously unencountered range of potential risks.
+It’s a necessity that the coronavirus pandemic has made non-negotiable.
+But with the move to digital working comes a vast, previously un-encountered range of potential risks.
 Particularly in relation to IT, connectivity, data and systems.

 So how does a business prepare adequately for the legal, regulatory and reputational implications of such risks?
-And how can it be ready to respond appropriately and effectively when a crisis hits?
+And how can it be ready to respond appropriately and effectively if a crisis hits?

-First of all, it’s important to note that a cyber crisis can take many forms.
-We often read headlines about hacking and data breaches, but issues can just as easily occur around disruption to key services.
-And that means the impact to a business – and its customers, suppliers, partners and stakeholders – can take many forms.
+A cyber crisis can take many forms.
+We read headlines about hacking and data breaches, but disruption to key services can also be damaging.
+And that means the impact on a business – and its customers, suppliers, partners and stakeholders – can take many forms.

 The wide-reaching focus of the strategy reflects the wide-reaching risks a business faces.
 On a practical level, a cyber issue can cause significant disruption to services, operations and existing relationships.
 It can also generate serious issues with regulatory bodies, and even criminal proceedings.
-In brand terms, it can be hugely damaging from a reputational perspective.
+In brand terms, it can be hugely damaging.
 It’s certainly not something any business can afford to view in anything less than the most serious terms.

-Many of our clients have turned to technology to seek solutions to this technology-instigated challenge.
+Many of our clients have turned to technology to fight this technology-instigated challenge.
 But there’s still the key question of managing the risk from a legal and organisational point of view.

-In this, we’ve long been working with clients to support their cyber-crisis planning and risk mitigation activity.
+We’ve long been working with clients to support their cyber-crisis planning and risk mitigation activity.
 Typically, we help them consider the many and varied questions around contractual liability, regulatory requirements, and protecting confidential information and IP.
-We also help clients with incident response readiness and crisis simulation, and provide a range of packaged services tailored to clients’ individual cyber risks and needs.
+We also help clients with incident response readiness and crisis simulation, and our initiatives offer a range of services tailored to clients’ individual cyber risks and needs.